RL ROLAND LOPEZ

 Turnstile dashboard - create site Turnstile dashboard - site settings

-Then just leave everyting to default and add your site name and domain.
+Leave everything to default and add your site name and domain.
+These are your keys:

 Turnstile dashboard - site keys

-Now just invest 10 minutes in the Cloudflare docs:
+Then spend 10 minutes in the Cloudflare docs:

 <%=